 After graduating with her BSN from the University of Colorado Health Sciences Center School of Nursing in 1992, Talbert needed to fulfill her Indian Health Service scholarship requirement of working in a Native American health care facility for two years.
 She applied for—and got—her first choice: Alaska.

 “My dad had told me that he was stationed in Anchorage for about a year when I was a little girl,” she says.
-“He told me that Alaska Natives were really similar to the Navajos, [for example, in terms of their language].”
+“He told me that Alaska Natives were really similar to the Navajos, .”
 There is indeed a historical connection: It’s believed that Alaska Native people—ancestors of today’s Navajo and Apache Indians—migrated from the far north of the North American continent to the American Southwest around 1000 A.D.

 Over the next eight years, Talbert would work in a variety of health care settings in Alaska, including the IHS Alaska Native Medical Center in Anchorage, and handle a variety of roles: Med/Surg nurse, home hospice care provider, nurse educator, utilization reviewer, ICU nurse (until she developed a latex allergy) and more.
 Not content with a full plate, she added another helping to her workload by doing registry nursing for the American Nursing Services staffing agency.
 It’s the variety that appeals to her, even when that means spending time behind bars.